PoisotLab/ms_straight_lines/manuscript.md

 there are at least $S-1$ interactions, there can be at most $S^2-(S-1)$ links *in excess* of this quantity.
 The $S-1$ minimum links do not need to be modelled, because their existence is guaranteed as a pre-condition of observing the network.
-The question our model should address is therefore,how many of these $S^2-(S-1)$ "flexible" links are actually present?
+The question our model should address is therefore, how many of these $S^2-(S-1)$ "flexible" links are actually present?
 A second key piece of information is that the presence of an interaction can be viewed as a discrete stochastic event, with two outcomes (there is, or there is not, an interaction).